An Introduction To Flooring Types

 Good to go!

-Mop up spills quickly, or use our Quickstep Impressive Range which offers a fully waterproof laminate floor.
+Mop up spills quickly, or use one of our range of Quickstep waterproof laminates which offer a fully waterproof laminate floor.

 Only Coir and Sisal should be used on stairs, whereas Jute and Seagrass should be avoided.

 Solid wood floors are cut from a single, beautiful piece of timber.
 This makes for a pure, simple and authentic wooden floor.
 Because of their sensitivity to moisture and heat, they aren't suitable for every room but, given their ability to be sanded many times, they can last for generations.